Professional Development

 Overview:

-This 5-day workshop will provide participants with a comprehensive understanding of curriculum development and integration within makerspaces and educational fab labs.
+This workshop will provide participants with a comprehensive understanding of curriculum development and integration within makerspaces and educational fab labs.
 Using the FabLearn approach to maker education, the course deeply integrates theory and practice, addressing inquiry-driven, project-based learning in makerspaces and digital fabrication settings, as well as issues such as assessment and integration into broader school goals.

 Over the course of the week, participants will develop a curriculum unit ready to implement in their school settings.